jobmine/songbox/README.md

-# songwriting
-Songwriting - a DWD Project

-Songwriting web app
+# Songwriting web app
+A DWD Project

 A simple way to write song ideas in and organise them (notes+audio snippets).
 With future possibilities (after the final submission, if ever) to suggest matches between unfinished song elements.